DiffusionBlocks: Block-wise Neural Network Training via Diffusion Interpretation

 Footnotes & further reading

-6. The prior block-wise method this clearly outperforms, Hinton's Forward-Forward, and the concurrent, kindred-spirit NoProp, which DiffusionBlocks beats on NoProp's own architecture.
-The difference is that NoProp stays classification-only and discrete-time, while DiffusionBlocks is general and continuous-time.
+- The prior block-wise method this clearly outperforms, Hinton's Forward-Forward, and the concurrent, kindred-spirit NoProp, which DiffusionBlocks beats on NoProp's own architecture.
+The difference is that NoProp stays classification-only, while DiffusionBlocks is general, and is the only method to combine continuous time with block-wise training.